mmccall0813/mmccall0813.github.io/README.md

-This is a copy of the publicly available source of the game cookie clicker by orteil.
+This contains a copy of the publicly available source of the game cookie clicker by orteil.

 Here is the actual game:
 http://orteil.dashnet.org/cookieclicker/